ValentinVaninetti/banco-del-sol-challenge/README.md

 ## banco-del-sol-challenge
 ## Description
 This is a small piece of coding that resolve the problem proposed by the challenge.
 The same can be extended and improved.

+## Stack
+- Webdriverio
+- Cucumber
+- Appium
+- Javascript
+- Android Studio

-### How to run
+## How to run
 - Clone the repository
 - Run **npm install**
 - Install Android Studio